-American Councils for International Education: ACTR/ACCELS and the National Council on Eurasian and East European Research and democratic development by advancing education and research, cultivating leadership, and empowering individuals and institutions through learning.
+American Councils for International Education: ACTR/ACCELS and the National Council on Eurasian and East European Research

+American Councils is an international not-for-profit organization working to advance education, research, and mutual understanding across the United States and the nations of Eurasia, Southeast Europe, and Afghanistan.
+Its mission is to foster democratic development and civil societies by advancing education and research, cultivating leadership, and empowering individuals and institutions through learning.
 American Councils programs include academic exchange, professional training, distance learning, curriculum and test development, delivery of technical assistance and consulting services, research and evaluation, and institution building.
-American Councils has 47 offices in 17 countries of Eastern Europe, Eurasia, and Afghanistan and a full-time professional staff of over 450 to support its programs in the region.
+American Councils has offices in 17 countries of Eastern Europe, Eurasia, and Afghanistan and a full-time professional staff of over 300 to support its programs in the region.
 The National Council for Eurasian and East European Research (NCEEER) has operated for over two decades to support research in the humanities and social sciences on Eastern Europe and Eurasia by providing grants to U.S. scholars and researchers.
 The NEH Collaborative Research Fellowship Program supports in-country research and travel for U.S. scholars engaged in or planning collaborative research projects in the humanities with researchers in any country of Eastern Europe or Eurasia; up to five NEH grants will be awarded for resident fellowships in these areas.
 Research topics are not restricted to regional or area studies, but must involve research in the region and a collaborator in the region.
-American Councils and NCEEER can also assist in locating collaborators in the region who may be interested in working with U.S. scholars.
+American Councils and

+NCEEER can also assist in locating collaborators in the region who may be interested in working with U.S. scholars.